While many of us use fonts in our word processing software on our computers, not everyone realizes that behind each typeface lies a story…

 Thus underlining the distinction between typefaces designed for traditional typography, adhering to established patterns and optical conventions, and typefaces intended for commercial graphic and advertising design, as envisioned by Grignani, which were considered to be “less predetermined and more forward-looking”.

-Grignani’s concluding question, “at this point, I wonder, how do we get rid of the traditional character?”, encapsulates his desire to break away from traditional typographic norms and embrace a more innovative approach in typeface design.
+Grignani’s concluding question, “at this point, I wonder «…how do we get rid of the traditional character?…»” [IV], encapsulates his desire to break away from traditional typographic norms and embrace a more innovative approach in typeface design.

 As outlined by the aforementioned Professor Alessandro Colizzi, the process which followed was indeed laborious, with meetings extending over two years, during which various iterations were created and compared.
 The team of designers eventually reached an agreement.
-Grignani expressed his satisfaction: “We wanted an impersonal typeface, and we got it, therefore it can’t be no more of a single designer, but if it is true that it reflects in the totality of its signs the informative judgment of the study group, it follows as a direct consequence that Forma is the character of the team”.
+Grignani expressed his satisfaction: “We wanted an impersonal typeface, and we got it, therefore it cannot belong to just one designer.
+But if it is true that it reflects, in the entirety of its characters, the informative judgment of the study group, it follows as a direct consequence that Forma is the typeface of the team” [V].
 It was the typeface they were looking for: grey, uniform, depersonalized, with characteristics of good readability and maximum versatility, receptive to the personality of the design it would be used for.
-And as for personalization, at an animated public round-table discussion held at the Hotel Principe & Savoia in Milan on December 11, 1968 (entitled “Evolution of a research: the Forma typeface”, so well depicted in the pages of issue n° 10 of ‘Qui Nebiolo’), Grignani replied to criticism about the apparent monotony, “excessive perfection, and exaggerated tranquillity” of the typeface, while “with advertising, we want instead to provoke” (Horst Blachian), as follows:
+And as for personalization, at an animated public round-table discussion held at the Hotel Principe & Savoia in Milan on December 11, 1968 (entitled “Evolution of a research: the Forma typeface”, so well depicted in the pages of issue n° 10 of ‘Qui Nebiolo’), Grignani replied to criticism about the apparent monotony, “excessive perfection, and exaggerated tranquillity” of the typeface, while “with advertising, we want instead to provoke” (Horst Blachian), as follows [VI]:

 “… but it is me as a graphic designer who must know how to create this provocation.
 The typeface is a block, I have to give it the movement.
-A typeface has the responsibility of being read, and as such it wants a mechanical order that is the expression of mental order.”
+A typeface has the responsibility of being readable, and as such it requires a mechanical order that is the expression of a mental order.”

 Grignani’s response highlighted the balance between the typeface’s structured readability and the designer’s responsibility to use it effectively to create visual impact and provoke engagement in advertising and communication.